buyallmemes/blog-api/posts/20240422-testing-guideline.md

 # Use Architectural Testing

-Architectural testing is a technique used to verify that our code follows certain architectural rules and constraints.
+Architectural testing is a technique used to verify that the code follows certain architectural rules and constraints.
-We should use architectural testing to ensure that our code is scalable, maintainable, and follows best practices.
+It should be used to ensure that the code is scalable, maintainable, and follows best practices.

 Architectural tests are extremely useful for preserving(or forcing) project structure.

 For example:

-* prevent injecting repositories directly into the controller
+* prevent accessing classes in certain package from another class in another package (a.k.a. don't inject repository into controller)

-* forbid accessing internal implementation of the module directly, and force usage of the API-layer
+* forbid accessing internal implementation of the module directly, and force usage of the API layer

 Overall, architectural tests should be quite deep in your toolbox.
 Don’t just wave it left and right.

-### **References**
+### References

 * [ArchUnit](https://www.archunit.org/)